Manipulating Highly Deformable Materials Using a Visual Feedback Dictionary: Overview

 \subsection{Problem Formulation}

 The goal of manipulating a highly deformable material is to drive a soft object towards a given target state ($m^*$) from its current state ($m$).
-The state of a deformation object ($m$) can be rather complex due to its very high dimensional configuration.
-In our formulation, we do not represent it explicitly and treat it as a hidden variable.
+The state of a deformation object ($m$) can be complex due to its high dimensional configuration.
+In our formulation, we do not represent this state explicitly and treat it as a hidden variable.
 Instead, we keep track of the deformable object's current state in the feature space ($s$) and its desired state ($s^*$), based on HOW-features.

+The end-effector's configuration $r$ is represented using the Cartesian coordinates and the orientations of end-effectors or the degree of each joint of the robot.
+When $r$ corresponds to the Cartesian coordinates of the end-effectors, an extra step is performed by the inverse kinematics motion planner \cite{beeson2015trac} to map the velocity $v$ to the actual controlling parameters.

 The visual servo-control is performed by computing an appropriate velocity ($v$) of the end-effectors.
 Given the visual feedback about the deformable object, the control velocity ($v$) reduces the error in the feature space ($s-s^*$).
 After continuously applying feedback control, the robot will manipulate the deformable object toward its goal configuration.
 In this way, the feedback controller can be formulated as computing a mapping between the velocity in the feature space of the deformable object and the velocity in the end-effector's configuration space ($r$):

 where $F$ is an interaction function that is used to map the two velocities in different spaces and $\lambda$ is the feedback gain.
 This formulation works well only if some standard assumptions related to the characteristics of the deformable object hold.
 These include infinite flexibility with no energy contribution from bending, no dynamics, and being subject to gravity and downward tendency (see details in ~\cite{van2010gravity}).
 For our tasks of manipulating highly deformable materials like clothes or laundry at a low speed, such assumptions are valid.